Fx64b/M5STACK-Music/README.md

 # M5STACK-Music

-Songs for the M5-STACK translated from https://github.com/robsoncouto/arduino-songs/
+Songs for the M5-STACK translated and modified from https://github.com/robsoncouto/arduino-songs/